Mridul-Sharma17/Automatic-Content-Generator/README.md

 1. **Edit your script**: Open `input.txt` and write your video script
 2. **Run the pipeline**: Execute `python langgraph_pipeline.py`
 3. **Wait for processing**: The system will automatically:
-   - Analyze your script with AI
+   - Analyze your script with AI using full brand context
-   - Generate search queries for relevant videos
+   - Generate emotionally-intelligent search queries for relevant videos
-   - Download stock footage from Pexels
+   - Download high-quality stock footage from Pixabay with semantic matching
    - Create AI voiceover with Edge-TTS
    - Generate synchronized subtitles
-   - Assemble the final video
+   - Assemble the final video with perfect sync
 4. **Find your video**: Check the `output/` directory for your generated video

 ### Example Script